kbmcconnell/PersonalPrivacyGuide/README.md

 | Logged information | Check for public activity you wish to remove |

 ## Data brokers
 This [YouTube video](https://www.youtube.com/watch?v=iX3JT6q3AxA) is a great starting point to help you understand how data is gathered and used.
-Data brokers are only a small part of the overall picture when it comes to your personal information.
+Data brokers are only a small part of the data ecosystem.
 Some things you can do to keep your data out of databases are:
 - opt out of third party data sharing on websites and apps
 - delete unnecessary apps and unused accounts
 - reduce the amount of IoT devices you use